fringvil/chronoball/README.md

-CHRONOBALL is a time-dilution adventure.
+CHRONOBALL (working name) is a time-dilution adventure.

 You play as the meteorite *insert name* going on a mission against the clock, or is it towards the clock?